 You can read the whole booklet now, or just read the parts that give information on the stage you are at - before, during or after treatment.
 The checklist on page 4 can guide you.

 Your best fertility preservation options exist before treatment.
 However, there are some options available during treatment.

-your life.
+Hearing you have cancer changes your life.
 Educating yourself about the risks involved allows you to make the best decisions for your future.